On global smooth solutions to the 2D isentropic and irrotational Chaplygin gases with short pulse data: Some preliminaries

 \item

 \end{enumerate}

 \end{theorem}

-\begin{proof} Although the proof is rather analogous to that of Theorem 3.1 in \cite{Ding4}, due to the different structures between the general 4D quasilinear wave equation satisfying the first null condition in \cite{Ding4} and the 2D quasilinear equation \eqref{1.9} fulfilling the first and second null conditions, we still give the details for the reader's convenience.
+\begin{proof} Although the proof is rather analogous to that of Theorem 3.1 in \cite{Ding4}, yet due to the different structures between the general 4D quasilinear wave equations satisfying the first null condition in \cite{Ding4} and the 2D quasilinear equation \eqref{1.9} fulfilling both the first and second null conditions, we still give the details for the reader's convenience.